-The Apple HomePod is a quite brilliant sounding speaker that easily punches its audio weight for its price tag.
+The Apple HomePod is a quite brilliant sounding speaker that easily punches above its weight in audio quality for the price.
 But it's also a bit of a disappointment too, with gaps on the features front, a more-closed-than-ever Apple approach and a smart digital assistant that is lagging behind its rivals.

 Apple HomePod: Design, build and setup

-Apple makes lovely looking stuff; that is a given.
-And the HomePod is no exception to that rule.
-While it hasn't won everyone round, it's still one of the slickest looking smart speaker out there.
-It's only diddy, at just seven inches high, but it's a solid, weighty little unit that feels reassuringly expensive.
+Apple makes lovely looking stuff, and the HomePod is no exception to that rule.
+While it hasn't won everyone round, it's still one of the slickest looking smart speakers out there.
+It's only diddy, standing seven inches high, but it's a solid, weighty little unit that feels reassuringly expensive.

 Even the power cord feels great.
 Is that a weird thing to say?
 When we first unboxed the HomePod we half expected a Lightning cable to fall out, but the textured cord, which is integrated into the unit itself, made for a pleasant surprise.
 One less shiny plasticky cable to hide.

-If you say, "Hey Siri," you'll see it light up with a colourful swirl, similar to what you see if you call up Apple's digital assistant on an iPhone.
+Just say "Hey Siri" and you'll see it light up with a colorful swirl, similar to what you see if you call up Apple's digital assistant on an iPhone.

-Actually, the first sign of life you'll see on this touch panel (which can get a bit smudgy if you touch it a lot) is a white swirling light during setup mode.
-That'll last for about 10 seconds, then you'll hear a noise indicating that your HomePod is ready for pairing.
+Actually, the first sign of life on this touch panel (which can get a bit smudgy if you touch it a lot) is a white swirling light during setup mode.
+That'll last for about 10 seconds, then you'll hear a noise indicating your HomePod is ready for pairing.

-It's definitely the easiest setup of a smart speaker so far – just put your iPhone near it and you're done.
+Pairing this thing is a breeze β just put your iPhone near it and you're done.
 It'll transfer over all your Apple account details, your home Wi-Fi details, the whole shebang.
-You'll be talking to Siri and getting him/her to play music within two minutes of plugging it in.
+You'll be asking Siri to play music within two minutes of plugging it in.

 It goes without saying that your Android phone can't come to the HomePod party.
 No way β even with its best jacket on, this is an iOS exclusive shindig and some.
 You'll find no aux-in port on the HomePod and, although Bluetooth is built in, that's only there for setup; HomePod is not a Bluetooth speaker.
 There are Android workarounds once setup is done, but they're really not worth it.

 Apple HomePod: The sound smarts

 We've also got a well-trained ear for judging what sounds good, and we can tell you this much: the HomePod sounds very, very good.
-We've heard the HomePod side-by-side with the newest Amazon Echo and the Sonos One and it's a much better sound than both of those.
-But it should be right, with its $349 price-tag?
-At home I've also pitched it against the Sonos Play:3 and it blows that away too.
+We've heard the HomePod side-by-side with the Amazon Echo and the Sonos One and it's a much better sound than either of those.
+But it should be, right, with its Β£319 price-tag?
+We've also pitched it against the Sonos Play:3 and it blows that away too.

 There are only so many ways you can say that something sounds good (very, very good).
 You really need to hear it for yourself.
 Or trust my opinion.
-Or trust the opinions of well-respected Hi-Fi titles who are pretty much all waxing lyrical about the HomePod's audio quality.
+Or trust the opinions of well-respected hi-fi titles who have all waxed lyrical about the HomePod's audio quality.
 Or trust this guy on the Reddit audiophile subreddit, who spent hours doing actual measurements of the sound and concluded it sounds better than the KEF X300A β a speaker that's twice the price of the HomePod.

-For example, if put your HomePod on a shelf, up against the wall, it will put all the big important sounds front and centre (vocals, lead instruments etc) and beam them out directly to the room; with all the ambient reverb and backup vocals sent against the wall for dispersion.
+For example, if you put your HomePod on a shelf, up against the wall, it will put all the big important sounds front and center (vocals, lead instruments etc.) and beam them out directly to the room; with all the ambient reverb and backup vocals sent against the wall for dispersion.
 If you stick the HomePod in the middle of the room, with plenty of space around it, it'll do 360-degree sound, with the music evenly split in every direction.

-Everytime the HomePod is moved, or in fact turned off at the mains, it checks itself to see where it is and what direction it should be sending out sounds to.
-Mental, right?
+Every time the HomePod is moved, or in fact is turned off at the mains, it checks itself to see where it is and what direction it should be sending out sounds to.

 Apple HomePod: Apple Music, Spotify, radio and more

-On Apple Music though, it really is a treat jumping from genre to genre, band to band, using your voice ("Play songs from the 90s", "Play some of The Killers' best songs"), or asking for vague things like, "Who plays the drums in this band?".
-And, even at full volume Siri also picked up our commands most of the time.
+With Siri for Apple Music and Spotify, it really is a treat jumping from genre to genre, band to band, using your voice ("Play songs from the 90s," "Play some of The Killers' best songs"), or asking for vague things like, "Who plays the drums in this band?"
+And even at full volume Siri picked up our commands most of the time.

-I also had no issues tapping into our iTunes library, with all the Siri music smarts on offer.
-I actually stretched Siri pretty far on this front – I've got some rare live Oasis MP3 recordings catalogued within my iTunes library and Siri had no bother finding some very specific requests β "Hey Siri, play Live Forever live from the Hultsfred Festival '94."
+You'll also be able to play from your iTunes library, with all the Siri music smarts on offer.
+We actually stretched Siri pretty far on this front β we've got some rare live Oasis MP3 recordings catalogued within our iTunes library and Siri had no bother finding some very specific requests β "Hey Siri, play Live Forever live from the Hultsfred Festival '94."

 It's not perfect though, owing largely to Siri's limitations more than the HomePod.
-"Hey Siri, play some indie music" resulted in, "Okay, here's some Bollywood radio" and Genius isn't on board yet, so you can't ask, for example, "Play bands similar to The National".
-Also, when we asked, "Hey Siri, play something completely different" when listening to a Britpop playlist, Apple's digital assistant said, "Sure, here's some Stone Roses radio," which wasn't exactly the musical tangent I was hoping for.
+"Hey Siri, play some indie music" has resulted in, "Okay, here's some Bollywood radio."
+Also, when we asked, "Hey Siri, play something completely different" when listening to a Britpop playlist, Apple's digital assistant said, "Sure, here's some Stone Roses radio," which wasn't exactly the musical tangent we were hoping for.

 Apple HomePod: Siri as an assistant

 Where things do go wrong is when you try and get Siri to send a message.
-With iMessage, and with exact names, she's just about okay.
-With anything third-party, she buckles under the pressure.
+With iMessage, and with exact names, it's just about usable.
+With anything third-party, it buckles under the pressure.
 If you've got a contact who's also part of a group, forget about it.
-I almost sent a test message to a stag-party group from two years ago, just because the group name contained the surname of the contact I was trying to send the message to.
+We almost sent a test message to a bachelor party group from two years ago, just because the group name contained the surname of the contact we were trying to send the message to.